EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Related Work

 \subsection{Referring Expression Segmentation}

 Referring Expression Segmentation~(RES) is a multimodal segmentation task requiring accurate pixel-wise segmentation and fine-grained language understanding.

-\mypara{Referring Segmentation via Text Encoders.} Prevalent methods~\cite{li2021reftr,wang2022cris,lavt,polyformer} tend to leverage transformer-based text encoders, \eg, BERT~\cite{bert} or CLIP~\cite{clip}, to encode expression texts into embeddings as guidance for segmentation.
-RefTr~\cite{li2021referring} uses a visual-language encoder to fuse image and text features and regresses the box and mask with a carefully designed query processor.
-LAVT~\cite{lavt} leverages a hierarchical Vision Transformer~\cite{vit}~(ViT) to perform language-aware visual encoding.
-CRIS~\cite{wang2022cris} designs a vision-language decoder to merge CLIP features, propagating fine-grained semantic information from textual representations to each pixel-level activation.
-PolyFormer~\cite{polyformer} follows the encoder-decoder structure, employing a transformer decoder to generate regression results.
+\mypara{RES via Text Encoders.} Prevalent methods tend to leverage transformer-based text encoders~(\eg, BERT~\citep{bert}, CLIP~\citep{clip}) to encode texts into embeddings as guidance for segmentation.
+RefTr~\citep{li2021referring} uses a vision-language encoder to fuse multimodal features and regresses the box and mask with a carefully designed query processor.
+LAVT~\citep{lavt} leverages a hierarchical ViT~\citep{vit} to perform language-aware visual encoding.
+CRIS~\citep{wang2022cris} designs a vision-language decoder to merge CLIP features, propagating fine-grained semantic information from textual representations to each pixel-level activation.
+PolyFormer~\citep{polyformer} follows the encoder-decoder structure, employing a transformer decoder to generate regression results.
 Novel methods pay attention to being compatible with multiple tasks to formulate a uniform model.
-UNINEXT~\cite{UNINEXT}, UniRef++~\cite{uniref++} and UniLSeg~\cite{uniseg} employ similar frameworks but focus on utilizing datasets from different fields to empower their generalization capability.
-Although these traditional models are usually lightweight and achieve fine performance, They fail to integrate with large-scale foundation models, \eg, SAM\cite{sam}, LLaVA\cite{llava}, thereby struggling to keep pace with the trend of increasingly extensive pre-training.
+UNINEXT~\citep{UNINEXT}, UniRef++~\citep{uniref++} and UniLSeg~\citep{uniseg} employ similar frameworks but focus on utilizing datasets from different fields to empower their generalization capability.
+Although these traditional models are usually lightweight and achieve fine performance, they fail to integrate with large-scale foundation models(\eg, SAM\citep{sam}, LLaVA\citep{llava}), thereby struggling to keep pace with the trend of increasingly extensive pre-training.